-EPA began conducting the RI in 2008, completed the Phase I field work and sampling in fall 2009, and issued an interim report discussing the results in January 2012.
-EPA completed the Phase II field work in early summer 2012 and anticipates issuing the final Phase II field work report in fall 2013.
-EPA anticipates that the RI report will be completed in spring 2014 and that a FS report will be completed in early 2015.
+EPA began conducting the RI in 2008.
+EPA completed the first phase of field work and sampling in fall 2009 and issued an interim report discussing the results in January 2012.
+EPA completed the next phase of field work in early summer 2012 and anticipates issuing a RI report in spring 2014 and completing a FS report in early 2015.

 ContactsRemedial Project Manager, U.S. EPA